netsys-lab/seed-emulator/examples/scion/S05-scion-internet/README.md

 ![SCION Internet Topology](./images/scion_topology.png)

 SCION core ASes have double outlines, the other ASes are non-core ASes.
-Thick lines represent core links, links with arrow heads are transit links.
+Thick lines represent core links, links with arrowheads are transit links.
 There are no peering links.
 The topology consists of Tier-1 ASes, IXPs, a large content provider and access networks of different sizes.